Splitting differential equations using Galois theory: Preliminaries

 \begin{lemma} Let $G$ be a $B$-definable connected group, and $f : G \rightarrow \widehat{G}(\calC)$ a definable isomorphism, where $\widehat{G}$ is an algebraic group.
 Suppose that there is a short exact sequence:

-where $K$ is a definable d-group, and $G/K$ is definably nilpotent linear.
+where $K$ is a definable diagonalizable group, and $G/K$ is definably nilpotent linear.
 Then $G$ is nilpotent and $\widehat{G}$ is linear.
 If moreover $K$ is a torus and the maximal tori of $G$ and $G/K$ are $B$-definably isomorphic to the $\calC$-points of tori, then the short exact sequence is $B$-definably split and $G = K \times G/K$. \end{lemma}

 \begin{proof} As an extension of a solvable group by an abelian group, the group $G$ is solvable, and $\widehat{G}$ is linear as an extension of a linear group by a linear group.
-By \cite[Proposition 19.4]{humphreys2012linear}, as $K$ is a definable d-group, this implies that $C_G(K) = N_G(K)$, and as $K$ is normal, is must be central.
+By \cite[Proposition 19.4]{humphreys2012linear}, as $K$ is a definable diagonalizable group, this implies that $C_G(K) = N_G(K)$, and as $K$ is normal, is must be central.
 Therefore $G$ is nilpotent because it is a central extension of a nilpotent group.

 Now suppose that $K$ is a torus.
 By Lemma \ref{lem: def-prod-nilp}, we know that $G$ is $B$-definably isomorphic to the product of its maximal unipotent subgroup and torus, and the same is true for $G/K$.
 Consider the following diagram, where all vertical and horizontal short sequences are exact and the vertical sequences are given by Lemma \ref{lem: def-prod-nilp}: